 Now that you know the same glass of wine has a different effect depending on your weight and gender, you can manage yourself accordingly.
 Maybe you will wait a while or have a lighter drink.
 Knowledge is the key, and prevention is better than cure.

 At Recoverthol, we believe that you can enjoy the good things in life by being smart about the way in which you use alcohol.
-By pacing ourselves, being accountable for the amount of alcohol we drink, and using Recoverthol to support the way in which our bodies metabolise alcohol, we can all seize the day tomorrow, and live the life we want.
+By pacing ourselves, being accountable for the amount of alcohol we drink, and using Recoverthol to support the way in which our bodies metabolise alcohol.

 Recoverthol is the sunscreen you need to use when you go out (drinking that is!).